-As of the Registration Document Date, the Company's capital stock amounted to €2,791,440.50 divided into 5,582,881 fully paid-up shares with a par value of €0.50 each.
+As of the Registration Document Date, the Company's capital stock amounted to €2,792,940.50 divided into 5,585,881 fully paid-up shares with a par value of €0.50 each.

-As described in section 5.2.4 of the Registration Document, "Securities giving entitlement to equity", the Company's capital stock includes 155,520 shares carrying one equity warrant each.
-Each warrant carries the right to subscribe for two shares, entailing as of the Registration Document Date a 5.38% potential maximum equity dilution of post-dilution capital.
+As described in sub-section 5.2.4 of the Registration Document, "Securities giving entitlement to equity", there are 155,520 equity warrants.
+Each warrant carries the right to subscribe for two shares, entailing, as of the Registration Document Date, a 5.57% maximum potential equity dilution of post-dilution capital.